benberkowitz85/LocalSocialVocal/README.md

 THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends t

+Acknowledgements

+As always thank you to Kai, Karl, my group mates, youtube walk throughs, the almighty google, and Tommy OConnell who helped me configure lines of code.